 Linguistics is revelant to many endeavors, including cognitive science, language planning, language teaching, speech synthesis and recognition, treatment of language disorders, repair of communication breakdowns, and information technology.
 Our program presents unique opportunities for the study of Austronesian (Malayo-Polynesian) and Asian languages.
 It also has special strengths in language acquisition, psycholinguistics and sociolinguistics, among other areas.

 The program is recognized as one of the top 25 in the U.S.

 All faculty in the department participate in the advising of students majoring in linguistics.
-Undergraduates majoring in linguistics under interdisciplinary studies are advised initially by the undergraduate advisor.
+Undergraduates majoring in linguistics under interdisciplinary studies are advised initially by the undergraduate adviser.
 Graduate majors are advised by the chair of the graduate field of study.
-Students are later assigned to specific faculty members for advising according to their special interests
+Students are later assigned to specific faculty members for advising according to their special interests.

 The faculty represents a variety of theoretical viewpoints.
 The various faculty members are especially qualified to direct research on languages of the Pacific and parts of Asia.
 Fields of special competence include descriptive and comparative linguistics, general linguistic theory, language contact and variation, ethnolinguistics, language development, experimental phonetics, psycholinguistics, sociolinguistics, and cognitive linguistics.

 Although the Department of Linguistics is primarily a graduate department and is thus focused mainly on research, it recognizes that many graduates will eventually seek teaching positions and would be more likely to obtain one if they can provide evidence of teaching experience in linguistics or a language-related field.